nico-i/psi-svg/README.md

 * Added a CLI implementation
 * Added Docker compatibility
 * Removed unnecessary options which previously bloated the code
-* Better SVG generation independent with SVG-files instead of inline SVG strings
+* Better SVG generation with individual SVG-files instead of inline SVG strings
-* SVG styling CSS was also moved to an independent file to facilitate intellisense and linting
+* SVG styling CSS moved to an individual file to facilitate intellisense and linting
 * Improved the file structure with Domain Driven Design (DDD)
+* *TODO: Added automated tests*

 ## License